Blog Post

 Automated verification is critical because it isn’t possible to tell an archive-safe PDF/A document from an unsafe PDF document by just looking at one, and manual object inspection isn’t suited to high throughput server environments.

-Verification’s Nuts and Bolts
+Verification’s nuts and bolts

 During PDF/A verification, a tool or program rigorously inspects objects in a file.
 The validator then recommends fixes based on errors it encounters, such as elements that need removal (encryption) or information that needs embedding (fonts).